hmchen47/Programming/Python/Scraping/WebScraping-Udemy/03-Processing.md

 + browser renders the web page files for humans to be able to read

-+ files in different forms: HTML, CSS, & Javascript
++ files in different forms: HTML, CSS, & JavaScript

 ## 09. Introduction to HTML

++ HTML: a markup language rather than a programming language

++ the standard markup language for structuring and formatting web page

++ like MS Word format by using MS Word to structure the content on the page and format it, e.g., font size, color, etc.

++ using HTML formatting & structuring made possible by using tags
+  + tags: angled brackets `< >`

++ HTML not a programming language

 ## 10. HTML tags